krtmlry/product_sales_2019/README.md

 ## About the project

-In this project, we will transform and model the data using Pandas and Python.
-We will also be using an open source ETL tool called Mage.ai to house all necessary codes for the pipeline.
-The output will then be exported to a cloud based Postgres database called Supabase.
+In this project, we will extract,transform and load the data using Pandas and Python.
+We will focus on the process of ETL and later on will try to include ETL tools in the process.

 The cloud database for this project is Supabase.
 Since I want to avoid utilizing paid cloud services for this fictional project.

-> Note: The ETL process will only keep sales record for year 2019.
+> Note: The ETL pipeline will only keep sales record for year 2019.

 ## Dataset
 `Product sales 2019 dataset`